 The Best Cure For Canine Cancer Is Prevention

-#1 Use only natural flea and tick products
+#1 Reduce the use of flea and tick products

 Dr. Dobozy of the Environmental Protection Agency’s (EPA’s) pesticide division states that one of the laboratory effects of fipronil in the popular flea and tick product Frontline, is thyroid cancer and altered thyroid hormones.

-While the company gives the impression that their product doesn’t migrate into the body, studies show radiolabeled fibronil in several organs and in the fat of tested dogs and also excreted in their urine and feces.
+While the company creates the impression that their product does not migrate into the body, radiolabeled fibronil was found in several organs and in the fat of tested dogs and was also excreted in their urine and feces.

 Bio Spot Flea and Tick Control, Defend Exspot Treatment and Zodiac FleaTrol Spot On all contain one or both of the active ingredients Permethrin and/or Pyriproxyfen.
 Permethrin has been implicated as a carcinogenic insecticide causing lung cancer and liver tumors in laboratory animals.
 Exposure to a carcinogen typically occurs many years before the cancer appears.
 Often times it never escalates into a cancerous growth.
 Imagine how potent the carcinogens are that create cancer within several months in a laboratory setting.